Brucehaha/roster/README.md

 - Maximum of 5 days working out of 7 any rolling 7 day window
 - Maximum of 5 days working in a row```

-but I did not apply it to use in updating employee, however it is the same way by importing the same method created in
+but I did not apply it in updating employee, however it is the same way by importing the same method created in
 ```utils.py```, and put method in perform_update method of the viewset.